 I have no idea, honestly (Sorry).

-Actually they do make a handful of colored stains.
+Actually, some companies do make a handful of colored stains.
 Typically, you’ll have to look at the book of stains and have it custom mixed for you at the paint counter.
-And because of this you’ll probably have to buy way more than you need (like… a gallon).
+And because of this you’ll probably have to buy way more than you need.
 So it’s an option, but not really a cost-effective one (sad face).

 - Leftover Wall Paint– You don’t need paint if you use TintIT